spylu/spylu.github.io/_pages/cv.md

 **Research Assistant**, Department of Economics, UC Davis
 *Apr 2019 to June 2019*
-  * Used Stata to reshape data, recode values, and destring variables · Entered data on solders from Ancestry.com into Excel
+  * Used Stata to reshape data, recode values, and destring variables
+  * Entered data on solders from Ancestry.com into Excel
   * Worked with graduate student John Blanchette on project examining differences in ex-slave Union soldiers' outcome based on discharge bounties
   * Supervisor: John Blanchette

 **Energy Data Analyst**, Davis Energy Economics Project, UC Davis
 *Jan 2018 to June 2018*
   * Analyzed data for research project exploring effects of increasing market penetration of solar electric generation and electric vehicles on reliability of electricity distribution system
-  * Used QGIS to overlay electrical grid maps over Google Maps and create descriptive GeoJSON files · Used GitHub to access electrical grid map files and to push overlaid maps and GeoJSON files to shared repository
+  * Used QGIS to overlay electrical grid maps over Google Maps and create descriptive GeoJSON files
+  * Used GitHub to access electrical grid map files and to push overlaid maps and GeoJSON files to shared repository
   * Supervisor: Benjamin Dawson

-* Oct 2017 to June 2018: Research Assistant
-  * Center for Poverty Research, UC Davis
+**Research Assistant**, Center for Poverty Research, UC Davis
+*Oct 2017 to June 2018*
   * Met weekly with two graduate students and two other undergraduates for labor economics project
   * Investigated recent increase in individuals affected by adverse non-wage characteristics
   * Used Stata and IPUMS data to document source of observed employment trends